 - Digital Collections

 nCDS creates and manages SMU Libraries Digital Collections using the CONTENTdm collections management software, which allows users to view image, document, and audio-visual files for a wide range of materials.
-60,000+ items in 60+ digital collections are available for viewing around the world.
+73,000 items in 100 digital collections are available for viewing around the world.
 Information on monthly updates to the collections is available in the digital collections blog, ''Off the Shelf.''

 - Digital Preservation